 Risk Management through AED Programs

-Although the exact rates and numbers are still up for debate, it is obvious that sudden cardiac death is a risk for student athletes.
+Although the exact rates and numbers are still up for debate, it is obvious that SCD is a risk for student athletes.
 As a countermeasure for this possibility, many U.S. high schools have begun purchasing automated external defibrillators (AEDs) for use on campus.
 In a study of 1,710 schools listed on the National Registry for AED Use in Sports, it was found that 83% of schools with an AED also have an established emergency response plan for a sudden cardiac arrest (SCA) incident, but only 40% of these schools practice and review the plan annually.
 Of the schools studied, 2.1% reported an incidence of SCA within the past six months.
 These cases included 14 high school student-athletes and 22 older individuals who were not students, but were on campus as employees or spectators.
 Of the cases reported, 97% were witnessed, 94% were given CPR by a witness, and 83% received a shock from an AED.
 A total of 64% the SCA victims survived until hospital discharge.
 Implementing AED programs in schools and athletic programs is highly recommended as a part of a comprehensive emergency response plan to instances of SCA.

 Sudden cardiac death is a leading cause of death in not only young athletes, but also in young adult military recruits.
 Sudden cardiac arrest has been consistently linked with physical exertion like that which occurs during a sports game, sports practice, or basic military training.
-While a majority of research in this area has focused on the often highly publicized deaths of young, student athletes, the sports arena is by no means the only danger zone for these occurrences.
+While a majority of research in this area has focused on the often highly publicized deaths of young student athletes, the sports arena is by no means the only danger zone for these occurrences.
 Any area with high levels of physical activity should consider the possibility of a sudden cardiac arrest occurring.
 This includes sports centers, practice fields, and obstacle courses, but the list could easily be expanded to include gyms and parks.
-Replace last sentence with the following: The availability of an AED, related supplies like extra electrode pads and battery, and the development of a comprehensive emergency program for instances of sudden cardiac arrest should be seriously considered for any public place where physical exertion is common.
+The availability of an AED, related supplies like extra electrode pads and battery, and the development of a comprehensive emergency program for instances of sudden cardiac arrest should be seriously considered for any public place where physical exertion is common.